Greeenman999/fullbright/README.md

 4. Have fun!

 ### If you have any further issues, create an issue on [my github](https://github.com/Greeenman999/fullbright/issues) or message me on discord `@greenman999`.

+## License

+This project is licensed under the GNU General Public License v3.

+### Third-Party Code

+This project includes some code from [Vigilance](https://github.com/EssentialGG/Vigilance), licensed under the GNU Lesser General Public License v3.
+See [NOTICE.md](NOTICE.md) for details.